radiantone/entangle/README.md

     return
 ```
 ### Workflow Composition
-One important quality of Entangle is the ability to compose workflows dynamically, which is to say to use *composition*.
+Composing workflows is just as simple.
 This allows you to write code that itself constructs workflows on the fly easily.

 ```python
 @workflow